17 Central Tibetan Administration Official Holidays (2019)

 The third day is Choe-kyong Losar.
 On this day lay people make offerings to dharma protectors with prayer flags, incense and ceremonies.
 This ends the traditional observance of Losar, subsequent celebration may go on till the 15th day.

-29th May, Saga DawaDüchen, Festival of Vaishakha: The full moon day of the fourth month of the Tibetan lunar calendaris considered the most sacred day in Tibetan Buddhism.
+17th June, Saga DawaDüchen, Festival of Vaishakha: The full moon day of the fourth month of the Tibetan lunar calendar is considered the most sacred day in Tibetan Buddhism.
 It is a day of honouring the birth, enlightenment, and parinirvana (death).
 It is believed to be especially auspicious and beneficial to do virtuous deeds on this day.

 Born on July 6, 1935, at Taktser hamlet in northeastern Tibet, the Dalai Lama was recognised at the age of two as the reincarnation of the 13th Dalai Lama, Thubten Gyatso.
 Post the brutal suppression of the Tibetan national uprising in Lhasa by Chinese troops in 1959.
 His Holiness was forced to escape into exile.
 Since then he has been living in exile, advocating peaceful solutions based upon tolerance and mutual respect.

-*15th August, India’s Independence Day: Independence day is an annual observance to celebrate India’s freedom from 200 years of British rule.
-The first Independence Day was celebrated in India on 15th of August in 1947.
+*15th August, India’s Independence Day: Independence Day is an annual observance to celebrate India’s freedom from 200 years of British rule.
+The first Independence Day was celebrated in India on the 15th of August in 1947.

 The Tibetan Parliament in exile consists of 45 members: 10 members each from the three traditional provinces of Tibet; 2 members each from the four major schools of Tibetan Buddhism and the traditional Bon religion; 2 members from Europe, 2 from North America and 1 from Australasia.